OpportunityIntl/Weavr/docs/typography/paragraphs-and-links/index.md

 layout: documentation
 ---

-Here's what default paragraph styles look like:
+Here's what default paragraph and link styles look like:

 <div class="demo">
 <p>